JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/Ultraseedbox Control Panel.md

 ### Access Details

 * Here you can get connection details of your slot.
-You have several ways to interact, connect and use your UltraSeedbox slot.
+You have several ways to interact, connect and use your Ultra.cc slot.
 * Here it shows the access details, the ports listed and the password.
 You can also change the password for each access.

 ![](https://docs.usbx.me/uploads/images/gallery/2020-05/image-1590585466490.png)